Still, I realize that I'm turning myself into a target. But you know what?

 Mmmmm… I’m gonna pass on describing the plot this time.
 Because in this installment, the actual events of the story aren’t as important as how the characters react to them.
 So instead, I’m going to examine the plot as the antithesis of what the audience has come to expect from the Iron Man films.
 But first, I think I should mention one thing about the plot itself.

 The AIM Extremis operatives are largely comprised of American veterans.
 This… is problematic.
-It’s easy to see the film painting veterans as people who would willingly sell out the country they fought for.
+It’s easy to see the film as painting veterans as people who would willingly sell out the country they fought for.
 However, I think it’s important to mention that it’s never explicitly stated that all the Extremis operatives are veterans, just a single batch of six.
 It’s more likely that AIM used amputees from all walks of life.
 And in the end, as much as we hate to speak ill of veterans here in America, there would probably be a few bad apples in the bunch who would be willing to act as Aldrich Killian’s personal army.
-Especially when you consider the fact that once they’re hooked on Extremis, they need training and monitoring to keep from blowing up.
+Especially when you consider the fact that once they’re hooked on Extremis, which is promised to them as a way to regain what they lost, they need training and monitoring to keep from blowing up.
+And if they don't do what Killian says, then they won't get that training or monitoring.

 But still, I think the film could have gone out of its way a bit more to not paint veterans as more than willing to be turncoats and traitors.